bbauska/W3Cx-4of5-thru-May-2024/README.md

 international Web design.
 They will become more meaningful as you work through the course, so come back and review this page at the end.

-1.  **Encoding**: use the UTF-8 (Unicode) character encoding for content, databases, etc. Always declare the encoding.
+1.  <b>Encoding</b>: use the UTF-8 (Unicode) character encoding for
+    content, databases, etc. Always declare the encoding.

-2.  **Language**: declare the language of documents and indicate internal language changes.
+2.  <b>Language</b>: declare the language of documents and indicate internal language changes.

-3.  **Navigation**: on each page include clearly visible navigation to localized pages or sites, using the target language.
+3.  <b>Navigation</b>: on each page include clearly visible navigation to localized pages or sites, using the target language.

-4.  **Escapes**: use characters rather than escapes (e.g. &#xE1; &#225;
+4.  <b>Escapes</b>: use characters rather than escapes (e.g. &#xE1; &#225;
     or &aacute;) whenever you can.

-5.  **Forms**: use UTF-8 on both form and server.
+5.  <b>Forms</b>: use UTF-8 on both form and server.
 Support local formats of names/addresses, times/dates, etc.

-6.  **Localizable styling**: use CSS styling for the presentational aspects of your page.
+6.  <b>Localizable styling</b>: use CSS styling for the presentational
+    aspects of your page.
 So that it's easy to adapt content to suit the typographic needs of the audience, keep a clear separation between styling and semantic content, and don't use 'presentational' markup.

-7.  **Images, animations & examples**: if your content will be seen by people from diverse cultures, check for translatability and inappropriate cultural bias.
+7.  <b>Images, animations & examples</b>: if your content will be seen by
+    people from diverse cultures, check for translatability and inappropriate cultural bias.

-You will find more quick tips on the [Internationalization quick tips](https://www.w3.org/International/quicktips/) page.
+You will find more quick tips on the <a href="https://www.w3.org/International/quicktips/">Internationalization quick tips</a> page.
 Remember that these tips do not constitute complete guidelines.

 Internationalization checker